davesag/swagger-routes-express/README.md

 ## Missing Route Controllers

-If a route controller is defined as an `operationId` in swagger but there is no corresponding controller, a default `notImplemented` controller will be inserted that simply responds with a `501` error.
+If a route controller is defined as an `operationId` in Swagger but there is no corresponding controller, a default `notImplemented` controller will be inserted that simply responds with a `501` error.
 You can also specify your own `notImplemented` controller in `options`.

 If no `operationId` is supplied for a path then a default `notFound` controller that responds with a `404` status will be inserted.
 You can also specify your own `notFound` controller in `options`.